French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 4. Indirect Object Pronouns

-The slightly more confusing cousin of the direct object pronoun, an indirect object is a person or animate object (no, not pet rocks) that are preceded by a preposition (à, de).
+An indirect object is a person or animate object that are preceded by a preposition (à, de).
 As you may have noticed, the pronouns themselves are similar to D.O. pronouns.

-Pro tip: really pay attention to the distinction between the third person singular or third person plural when you’re forming sentences with direct or indirect object pronouns.
+Pro tip: Pay attention to the distinction between the third person singular or third person plural when you’re forming sentences with direct or indirect object pronouns.
 Use lui/leur for indirect object and le/la/les for direct object.

-Do not fret if there are two pronouns, there’s a quick trick to remembering the order of multiple pronouns at the bottom of this article.
+Don’t worry if there are two pronouns, there’s a quick trick to remembering the order of multiple pronouns at the bottom of this post.

 The key to choosing between using an indirect or direct object pronoun is whether or not there’s a preposition before the person or animate object.
 If yes, then it’s an indirect object.
 Just think: since there’s a preposition, you’re going indirectly to the noun.